 Magnesium is the fourth most abundant mineral in the body and is essential to good health.
-Approximately 50% of total body magnesium is found in bone.
-The other half is found predominantly inside cells of body tissues and organs.
-Only 1% of magnesium is found in blood, but the body works very hard to keep blood levels of magnesium constant.
+Firstly, approximately 50% of total body magnesium is found in bone.
+Secondly, the other half is found predominantly inside cells of body tissues and organs.
+In addition, only 1% of magnesium is found in blood.
+Above all, our body finds it very hard to keep blood levels of magnesium constant.

 |And so on|

 - Firstly, Once you experience loose stools/diarrhea, add up the total daily dose and reduce the number of tablets by approximately 25%.
 Secondly, If your total daily dose was 10 tablets then 25% of this is 2.5 tablets.
 Thirdly, You should round up to 3 and take 7 tablets throughout the day.

 - When you experience loose stools again, add up the daily dose, reduce by 25% again.

 - In conclusion, When you get down to the number of tablets you require of Magnesium Glycinate tablets you will take this amount and ensure you take several at bedtime.